avinashsingh1152/AI-agents/README.md

 ## 🙏 Acknowledgments

-- Flipkart API for e-commerce integration
+- Ecommerce API for e-commerce integration
 - Bootstrap for UI components
 - Font Awesome for icons
 - PostgreSQL for database management

 ---

-**Made with ❤️ for Flipkart Sellers**
+**Made with ❤️ for Ecommerce Sellers**